DMKEBUSINESSGMBH/typo3-mkcleaner/README.md

 What does it do?
 ----------------

-This extension cleans files by removing most of the metadata.
+This extension cleans files by removing most of the metadata according to the BSI guidelines.
 This is a important step when it comes to security so no sensitive information is leaked.
 This is done with mat2 (https://0xacab.org/jvoisin/mat2), exiftool (https://exiftool.org/) and qpdf (https://github.com/qpdf/qpdf)
 in the moment.
 You need to install/provide those commands on the server CLI.
 If some command is not available system-wide the path